I learned so much when a dog bit Stella, my beloved doggie. Stella has passed on now, but I will never forget the trauma.

 Self-recrimination

 I had failed Stella.
 The dog bit her right in front of me and I did not protect her.
-This is not supposed to happen – I’m supposed to protect my animals.
+This is not supposed to happen – I’m supposed to protect my beloved animals.

 The feeling lingered